-Most parks become part of the NPS through legislative action by Congress followed by the president's signature.
-In particular, only Congress can designate a National Park.3 There are few restrictions on which areas could potentially be included in the NPS or receive NP designation: virtually anyone can propose a park, and many US counties have places that could be proposed.
-For example, out of California's 58 counties at least 46 (79%) had a park proposed for inclusion in the NPS at some point, with proposals coming from "local chambers of commerce, editors, scientists, tourists, and neighbors" (Dilsaver, 2008, 17).
+In practice, many areas clear the first step because virtually anyone can propose a park, and many US counties have places that could be proposed.
+For example, out of California's 58 counties at least 46 (79%) had a park proposed for inclusion in the NPS at some point, with proposals coming from "local chambers of commerce, editors, scientists, tourists, and neighbors" (Dilsaver, 2008, p17).
+However, even among the proposals that clear the first few steps, most ultimately fail.
+For example, of the area studies undertaken by the Park Service since 2000, between 75-80% have concluded that the area is not recommended for inclusion in the NPS (Congressional Research Service, 2022a).

-Both the process of including an area in the NPS and of changing a park's designation to National Park are long.
-For example, Purcell (2019, 221-224) describes the history of designating Arches NP.
-Soon after Arches National Monument was established in 1929, local interests began pushing for redesignation hoping that this would attract development to the town of Moab.
+Even for parks that are ultimately successful, the process typically takes decades.
+For example, Purcell (2019, pp221-224) describes the history of designating Arches NP.
+Soon after Arches National Monument was established in 1929, local interests began pushing for redesignation to NP hoping that this would attract development to the town of Moab.
 After failed attempts in the 1930s, redesignation was revisited in 1948 without success.
-Bills on NP designation failed in Congress in 1961, 1962, and 1963, reportedly because the Park Service wanted time for a comprehensive area study.
+Bills on NP designation failed in Congress in 1961, 1962, and 1963, reportedly because the Park Service asked for more time to complete the area study.
 The legislative push that eventually led to NP designation in 1971 began in 1969 but was delayed because of disagreements about the park's boundaries.
-These lengthy processes mean that economic shocks are unlikely to have a contemporaneous impact on park opening or designation.